russellmatt66/russellmatt66.github.io/_fusion/2024-07-8-idealmhd.md

 date: 2024-07-08
 collection: fusion
 ---
-### Introduction
+### The Conservative Form
 &nbsp;&nbsp;&nbsp;&nbsp;Ideal Magnetohydrodynamics (MHD) is the simplest model for describing the behavior of a fluid plasma.
 Due to this simplicity there are some restrictions on when we, strictly-speaking, can apply it.
 Funnily enough, in practice Ideal MHD applies more than it should.
 The reason why plasma scientists care so much about Ideal MHD is that it describes the equilibrium of magnetic fusion reactors.
 Although it is the simplest fluid model of a plasma, it is still quite complicated.
 In the absence of source terms, this is what it looks like,

 $$
 \pdv{\vec{Q}}{}{t} + \div \textbf{T} = 0
 $$

 If source terms were present, then they would show up on the right-hand side (RHS) of this expression, instead of 0.
 Without source terms, the above is what's known as a $\textit{homogeneous}$ partial differential equation (PDE), i.e., one that is zero everywhere.
+When a system of PDEs is written in the above fashion, it is referred to as being in "conservative form", as the above can be seen to be in the form of a conservation law.
 Homogeneous PDEs are by no means easy to solve, but $\textit{heterogeneous}$ PDEs, ones that are not zero everywhere, are even harder.
-PDEs are ubiquitous in science, and engineering.
+PDEs are ubiquitous in science, and engineering, so the existence and uniqueness of solutions to them is a crucial matter.

 &nbsp;&nbsp;&nbsp;&nbsp;$\vec{Q}$ is the vector of Ideal MHD variables.
 These are the physical quantities which characterize the state of the plasma being studied by the Ideal MHD model.
 There are eight of them,